-In this section, we describe some of the electromagnetic relations that have been used in the derivation of the MHD governing equations.
+In this section, we describe the electromagnetic relations that have been used in the derivation of the MHD governing equations.
 The following properties are defined as follows:

 - polarization density P: the vector field that expresses the density of permanent or induced electric dipole moments in a dielectric material.
 It is defined as the dipole moment per unit volume. - magnetization density M: the magnetic dipole moment per unit volume. - electrical susceptibility χ_e : a measure of how easily a dielectric material polarizes in response to an electric field.
 This determines the electric permittivity of the material.
-It is defined as the constant of proportionality relating an electric field E to the induced dielectric polarization density P. - magnetic susceptibility χ_m : the degree of magnetization of a material in response to an applied magnetic field. - electric displacement field D: the effects of bound charges within materials. - magnetic field H: part of the electromagnetic field that exerts a force on a moving charge.
+It is defined as the constant of proportionality when relating an electric field \mathbf{E} to the induced dielectric polarization density \mathbf{P} . - magnetic susceptibility χ_m : the degree of magnetization of a material in response to an applied magnetic field.